majafrankowska/majafrankowska/README.md

 - 👀 I’m interested in Software Development and Cybersecurity
 - 🌃 I’m currently learning SQL, Python and Web development
 - 📚 I'm studying Computer Science at Polish-Japanese Academy of Information Technology
-- 📫 I'm open to new job oppurtunities and project collaborations
+- 📫 I'm open to new job oppurtunities and collaborating on projects

 <!---